-≤86 cm: age 0-2
+≤86 cm: age 0-2 >86 to ≤102 cm: age 3

 Taiwanese longliners have historically targeted albacore in the southern sections of statistical areas 2, 14 and 15 (i.e. between 25-35°S, see 'Taiwanese longline CPUE'), and generally catch higher proportions of juvenile SBT (Hartog & Preece 2008).
-In 2018, proportions of all size classes remained relatively stable, with very slight increases in the three largest classes (Fig. 20).
-Observer coverage on vessels has been less than 10 per cent in some past years, and discarding of juveniles cannot be discounted.
+In 2019, proportions of all size classes remained relatively stable, with very slight increases (Fig. 20).
+Observer coverage on vessels has been less than 10% in some past years, and discarding of juveniles cannot be discounted.

-Fig. 19.
-Size composition (proportion of total catch) of juvenile SBT caught by Taiwanese longliners, where age $0-2\le86$ cm, 86<age $3\le102$ cm, 102<age $4\le114$ cm, 114<age $5\le126$ cm.
+Figure 20.
+Size composition (proportion of total catch) of juvenile SBT caught by Taiwanese longliners, where age 0-2≤86 cm, 86<age 3≤102 cm, 102<age 4≤114 cm, 114<age 5≤126 cm.

-Australian surface fishery age composition
+3.2.3 Australian surface fishery age composition

-The age composition of SBT caught by the Australian surface fishery was updated directly from the proportional catch-at-age data prepared by the Secretariat and provided through the CCSBT data exchange (SEC_ManagementProcedureData_52_18).
+The age composition of SBT caught by the Australian surface fishery was updated directly from the proportional catch-at-age data prepared by the Secretariat and provided through the CCSBT data exchange (SEC_ManagementProcedureData_52_19).
 The catch at age is calculated from length frequency data (Preece et al. 2004).

-The 2006 Australian Farm Review was unable to resolve whether there were biases in the 40-fish sampling program that would affect the size/age composition of the reported catch (Fushimi et al. 2006).
+The 2006 Australian Farm Review was unable to resolve whether there were biases in the 40fish sampling program that would affect the size/age composition of the reported catch (Fushimi et al. 2006).
 Age composition in the Australian surface fishery has not changed markedly and continues to be dominated by age 2 and age 3 SBT (Fig. 21).
-These two age classes have historically comprised around 90 per cent of the catch.
-In 2018, the,2 and 3-year old age classes accounted for about 97 per cent of the catch.
+These two age classes have historically comprised around 90% of the catch.
+In 2019, the 2 and 3-year old age classes accounted for about 98% of the catch.

-Fig. 21.
+Figure 21.
 Age composition in the Australian surface fishery.
 Median age classes are indicated with asterisks.